-A parliamentary question highlights concerns about the safety of children previously substantiated for harm, noting that almost one in ten experience subsequent harm within 12 months, and questions the reasons and government's actions.
+A parliamentary question highlights concerns about the safety of children known to have been harmed, with nearly one in ten experiencing subsequent harm within a year, questioning the reasons for this decline and government actions to improve the situation.

 ⏳ Awaiting AnswerQoN 2381Legislative Assembly